WindySprint/CTM/README.md

 ```

 ## Resources
 If you use our code, please cite our paper.
-Thanks!
+Thanks! <Br>
 Paper: https://www.sciencedirect.com/science/article/pii/S1568494624007749
 ```
 @article{HUANG2024112000,